 Leaders of Learning.

-We had a very productive meeting, discussing the impact of actions related to our two priority targets, Personal Development, Behaviour & Attitudes to Learning and Quality of Education.
+Evaluating the impact of actions related to our two priority targets, Personal Development, Behaviour & Attitudes to Learning and Quality of Education.

 Personal Development, Behaviour and Attitudes to Learning